MERLCenter/MERL-Center-public/Contributing2.md

 ```
 #### 7. Push changes to your forked repository
 ```
-git push --set-upstream origin some_branch_name
+git push --set-upstream origin <relevant-branch-name>
 ```
-Note: replace `some_branch_name` with the name of the branch you created in step 3
+Note: replace `<relevent-branch-name>` with the name of the branch you created in step 3

 #### 8. Navigate to your forked repository on GitHub and click the "Compare & pull request" button